-The Department offers an annual pre-doctoral fellowship award.
+The Department of Psychiatry at the Uniformed Services University of the Health Sciences (USUHS) offers an annual pre-doctoral fellowship award.
 This award supports a USUHS graduate student for innovative basic or clinical research studies leading to a PhD degree while focusing on the research of the health consequences of trauma, disaster, and terrorism.
 This award provides two years of salary support while the pre-doctoral student works on their doctoral studies.

 For additional information, please contact the Department of Psychiatry, 301-295-9797